Birth control patch

 To use the birth control patch:

 - Talk to your health care provider about a start date.
 If you're using the birth control patch for the first time, wait until the day your period starts.
-If you use the first-day start, you'll apply your first patch on the first day of your next period.
+Then, if you use the first-day start, you'll apply your first patch on the first day of that period.
 No backup method of contraception is needed.
 If you use the Sunday start, you'll apply your first patch on the first Sunday after your period starts.
 Use a backup method of contraception for the first week.

 - Apply the patch.
 Carefully open the foil pouch.
 Use your fingernail to lift one corner of the contraceptive patch.
 Peel the patch and the plastic liner away from the pouch, then peel away half of the protective clear lining.
 Be careful not to cut, alter or damage the patch.
 Apply the sticky surface of the patch to your skin and remove the rest of the liner.
 Press down firmly on top of the skin patch with the palm of your hand for about 10 seconds.
 Smooth it out, making sure that the edges stick well.
 Leave the patch on for seven days.
 Don't remove it to bathe, shower, swim or exercise.

-- Change your patch once a week for three weeks.
-Apply a new contraceptive patch to your body each week — on the same day of the week — for three consecutive weeks.
+- Change your patch.
+Apply a new contraceptive patch to your body each week — on the same day of the week — for three weeks in a row.
 Apply each new patch to a different area of skin to avoid irritation.
-After you remove a patch, fold it in half with the sticky sides together, place it in a sturdy container and throw it in the trash.
+After you remove a patch, fold it in half with the sticky sides together and throw it in the trash.
 Don't flush it down the toilet.
 Remove any adhesive that remains on your skin with baby oil or lotion.

-- Skip the patch on the fourth week.
+- Skip the patch on the week 4.
 Don't apply a new patch during the fourth week, when you'll have your period.
 After the fourth week ends, use a new patch and apply it on the same day of the week that you applied the patch in the prior weeks.